 How to Reset the Printing System in Mac OS X to Fix Annoying Printer Problems

-Printer problems are notoriously frustrating for any computer user, and while Macs get off a bit easier than the alternatives out there, there can still be some pretty annoying issues that pop up with printing in OS X due to flakey third party printing support, bad software, or just a low-grade printer.
-Whether it’s a broken print queue with a hundred pending jobs that remain unprinted, or a printer outright not responding regardless of how many jobs you send to it, sometimes the best thing to do is just start over from scratch and reset the entire Mac printing system in OS X.
+Need to reset the entire printing system on a Mac?
+You can do that if you need to.
+Printer problems are notoriously frustrating for any computer user, and while Macs get off a bit easier than the alternatives out there, there can still be some pretty annoying issues that pop up with printing in Mac OS X due to flakey third party printing support, bad software, or just a low-grade printer.
+Whether it’s a broken print queue with a hundred pending jobs that remain unprinted, or a printer outright not responding regardless of how many jobs you send to it, sometimes the best thing to do is just start over from scratch and reset the entire Mac printing system in Mac OS X.

-Completely Reset the Printer System in OS X and Remove All Printers & Jobs
+How to Completely Reset the Printer System in Mac OS X and Remove All Printers & Jobs

-This works the same in all versions of OS X, be it Mavericks, Yosemite, Snow Leopard, etc
+This works the same in all versions of Mac OS X, be it Catalina, Mojave, Sierra, El Capitan, Mavericks, Yosemite, Snow Leopard, etc

 - From the Apple menu choose “System Preferences” and select the Printers preference panel